Guillermode20/ditherman/memory-bank/activeContext.md

 ## Current Work Focus

-- Initial setup of the Memory Bank for the DitherMan project.
-- Documenting project brief, product context, technical context, system patterns, and current progress.
+- The codebase review and planned optimizations/refactorings are complete.
+- The project is now in a maintenance and improvement phase, ready for new features or enhancements as needed.

 ## Recent Changes

-- Created and populated all core Memory Bank files with up-to-date information from the codebase and documentation.
+- Completed a comprehensive review and refactoring of `package.json`, `vite.config.ts`, `src/App.tsx`, and `src/imageWorker.ts`.
+- Consolidated state management in `App.tsx` using a fully typed `useReducer`.
+- All state-changing handlers and reset logic use `keyof State` for type safety.
+- The invert button uses a dedicated toggle handler.
+- React-idiomatic DOM interaction is in place (controlled components, `useRef` for canvases).
+- `App.tsx` has been broken down into `Sidebar` and `CanvasDisplay` components, improving modularity and maintainability.
+- All state and handlers are passed as props to these components.
+- Worker instantiation in `App.tsx` has been simplified (directly created in useEffect).
+- Debug `console.log` removed from `src/imageWorker.ts`.
+- useCallback usage reviewed and unnecessary wrappers removed from handlers that only call dispatch or use stable refs.
+- Error handling implemented in the worker (`src/imageWorker.ts` now posts error messages to the main thread).
+- Memory Bank updated after each major change.

 ## Next Steps

-- Keep Memory Bank updated as new features are added or changes are made.
-- Use this documentation as the single source of truth for project context and decision-making.
+- Awaiting new feature requests, further improvements, or additional code review as needed.

 ## Active Decisions and Considerations

+- The recent optimizations have improved code structure, readability, maintainability, and adherence to React best practices.
-- All image processing and dithering logic is modular and offloaded to a Web Worker for performance.
+- All image processing and dithering logic remains modular and offloaded to a Web Worker.
-- The UI is designed for real-time feedback and ease of use.
-- The Memory Bank will be updated after any significant project changes.
+- The Memory Bank will continue to be updated after any significant project changes.

 ## Important Patterns and Preferences